akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 ![Image data quality evolution charts](../img/data-quality-evolution-chart.png)

 ### Quality score distribution
-You can also follow the evolution of the distribution of the different quality scores (A,B,C,D and E)
+You can also follow the evolution of the distribution of the different quality scores (A, B, C, D, and E).

 ![Image data quality distribution charts](../img/data-quality-distribution-chart.png)